MohamedTZ/LA_Crime_Analysis/README.md

 - Weapons analysis

 ## Key Insights
-1) Location: Central ranks number 1 crime spot with 69,654 crimes
+1) Location: Central ranks number 1 crime spot with 69,654 crimes reported between 2020 and 2024
 2) Peak Crime Hour: 67,783 crimes reported between 12 pm and 1 pm
-3) Crime Type: Stolen Vehicles, Battery Simple Assault, Burglary from Vehicles are the top 3 crime categories
+3) Crime Type: Stolen Vehicles, Battery Simple Assault, Burglary from Vehicles were the top 3 crime categories
-4) Victim Age: Victim in their 30s and 20s are the most affected
+4) Victims' Age: Victim in their 30s and 20s are the most affected
-5) Victim Gender: Men are more likely to be a victim
+5) Victims' Gender: Men are more likely to be a victim
-6) Victim Ethnicity: Hispanic victims are the most targeted ethnic groups followed by White
+6) Victims' Ethnicity: Hispanic victims are the most targeted ethnic groups followed by White
-7) Weapon: Strong-arm (Body force) is the most reported weapon used
+7) Weapon: Strong-arm (Body force) is the most reported weapon used with over 170,000 crimes, followed by unknown weapon at over 36,000, verbal threat over 23,000 and Hand Gun around 20,000.
+Other crimes were less than 7300.

+## Detailed Analysis Report
+For full detailed analysis, please see LA Crime Analysis.pdf

 ## Tableau Dashboard link
 https://public.tableau.com/app/profile/mohamed.thoufique.ziyavudeen/viz/LACrimeDashboardsStories/Story1